mardous/WhatSave/README.md

 * It's free!

 #### Disclaimer
-WhatsApp Inc. is owned by Meta Platforms, Inc.

-This application and its developer are not related in any way to either of these two companies.
+This application and its developer do not have any relationship or agreement with other companies or trademarks.

 #### License details